 How does object storage work?

-Object storage designates data as objects, which are bundled with customizable metadata and a unique object identifier, enabling the data’s efficient retrieval.
+Object storage systems designate data as objects, which are bundled with customizable metadata and a unique object identifier, enabling the data’s efficient retrieval.
 Object storage metadata is often extremely detailed and, in a post-production workflow, can include minutiae such as which camera shot the footage and shoot location.

 Objects are small pieces of data stored within a single, self-contained, and flat storage structure often called a bucket.
 This is different from a hierarchical structure that has a prime folder and a number of subfolders inside of it (think a Russian nesting doll).